 M.Sc. and Ph.D.
 Projects in Sustainable Mineral Resources, Biogeochemistry, and Environmental Behaviour of Minerals

-Applications are welcome for several M.Sc. and Ph.D. projects starting September 2018 in the Environmental Economic Geology Laboratory at the University of Alberta.
+Applications are welcome for M.Sc. and Ph.D. projects in the Environmental Economic Geology Laboratory at the University of Alberta.
 Graduate researchers will join an interdisciplinary research team under the supervision of Dr. Siobhan (Sasha) Wilson.

 Applicants should have an Honours bachelor’s degree (for the M.Sc.) or a master’s degree (for the Ph.D.) in Earth or environmental sciences, chemistry, materials science or a closely allied field.
-Previous laboratory or field research experience is advantageous.
+Previous laboratory or field research experience in mineralogy, aqueous geochemistry or biogeochemistry is advantageous.
+Applications are reviewed on an on-going basis as positions become available for January or September start dates.
 Successful applicants will have opportunities to conduct experiments in the laboratory, field and/or at synchrotron light sources as well as fieldwork in natural and/or mining environments in Canada and possibly abroad.
 Research students will have opportunities to work together on projects to build new expertise and to collaborate with postdoctoral subject experts on the team.

 How to apply:

 Applicants must meet the entry requirements for the relevant degree at the University of Alberta.
 To apply, please provide (1) a copy of your full CV, (2) a short cover letter describing your research experience and interests (this can be in the form of an email), (3) copies of university transcripts (unofficial ones are fine), and (4) the names of no less than 3 academic references.
 These should be sent to Sasha Wilson at email@example.com.
 Please address questions about research projects to the same email account.

 Commitment to diversity: